-Treatment of the great or small saphenous veins by surgery (ligation and stripping), endovenous radiofrequency, laser ablation, or microfoam sclerotherapy meets the definition of medical necessity for symptomatic varicose veins/venous insufficiency when the following criteria have been met:
+Treatment of the great or small saphenous veins by surgery (ligation and stripping), endovenous radiofrequency, laser ablation, microfoam sclerotherapy, or cyanoacrylate adhesive meets the definition of medical necessity for symptomatic varicose veins/venous insufficiency when the following criteria have been met:

-- There is demonstrated saphenous reflux and CEAP (Clinical-Etiology-Anatomy-Pathophysiology) class C2\ or greater; AND - The varicosities are at least 3 millimeters in size AND - There is documentation of one or more of the following indications: - 1.
+- There is demonstrated saphenous reflux and CEAP (Clinical-Etiology-Anatomy-Pathophysiology) class C2 or greater; AND - The varicosities are at least 3 millimeters in size AND - There is documentation of one or more of the following indications: - 1.
 Ulceration secondary to venous stasis; OR - 2.
 Recurrent superficial thrombophlebitis; OR - 3.
 Hemorrhage or recurrent bleeding episodes from a ruptured superficial varicosity; OR - 4.
 Persistent pain, swelling, itching, burning, or other symptoms are associated with saphenous reflux, AND the symptoms significantly interfere with activities of daily living, AND conservative management including compression therapy for at least 3 months has not improved the symptoms.

-Treatment of great or small saphenous veins by surgery, endovenous radiofrequency, laser ablation, or microfoam sclerotherapy that do not meet the criteria described above is considered cosmetic and does not meet the definition of medical necessity.
+Treatment of great or small saphenous veins by surgery, endovenous radiofrequency, laser ablation, microfoam sclerotherapy, or cyanoacrylate adhesive that do not meet the criteria described above is considered cosmetic and does not meet the definition of medical necessity.